-The project site is in an area already identified in both the City's Zoning Code (the Transit Zoning Code) and General Plan (the Land Use and Housing elements) for new residential communities.
-Moreover, the City's General Plan land use designation for the project site is Urban Neighborhood-Medium (UN-40), which allows for the development of semi-urban villages that are well connected to schools, parks, and shopping centers.
+The project site is in an area already identified in both the City's Zoning Code (the Harbor Mixed Use Transit Corridor) and General Plan (the Land Use and Housing elements) for new residential communities.
+Moreover, the City's General Plan land use designation for the project site is Urban Neighborhood-Medium High (UN-50), which allows for the development of semi-urban villages that are well connected to schools, parks, and shopping centers.
 These areas are accessible by multiple modes of transportation, have lively and pedestrian-friendly streetscapes, and are designed to foster community interaction.

 This designation allows a mix of uses, including medium and medium-high density apartments, townhomes, garden- or motor-court homes, and neighborhood- serving commercial.
-Mixed-use projects are allowed in both horizontal configuration, with commercial and residential uses side-by-side, and vertical, with commercial uses on the ground floor and residential above.
-Lastly, the proposed density of 52.26 dwelling units per acre (du/ac) is below the density bonus provisions in the California Density Bonus Law for an eight-percent affordability rate for one very-low income unit (27.5-percent State Density Bonus) which allows for 55.7 du/ac on the project site.
+Mixed-use projects are allowed in both horizontal configurations, with commercial and residential uses side-byside, and vertical, with commercial uses on the ground floor and residential above.
+Lastly, the proposed density of 64.71 dwelling units per acre (du/ac) is allowed by the density bonus provisions in the California Density Bonus Law for a elevenpercent affordability rate for two very-low income units (35percent State Density Bonus).